Tayfun-Ata/Phishing_Rod/README.md

 # Phishing_rod
-This Phishing detector is made for gmail.
+This is a gmail Phishing detector.

 If you are having issues: